nishi218/microsoft-projects/README.md

 Index page which aska for a room name to which user wants to enter

 Group video chat room

+URL of first page of this app for local host is http://127.0.0.0:8000/login/

 WALKTHROUGH MY APP